HopHubProject/HopHub/README.md

 many people their offer just notified.

 ### Get in touch
-When two parties match, they can get in touch with each other using a form on the website.
-The email address of the person reaching out is used as the Reply-To address, so the recipient can reply directly for further coordination.
+If you've posted a ride request, you'll be automatically emailed as soon as an offer matching your route and time window is posted, so you don't have to keep checking the page.
+When two parties match, they can get in touch with each other.
+Offers may list messengers, so you can reach out directly there.
+You can also use a form on the website; the email address of the person reaching out is used as the Reply-To address, so the recipient can reply directly for further coordination.

 ### Leave no traces
 Offers, ride requests, and events that are no longer valid are automatically